Peter J. H. Scott

-Peter J. H. Scott FRSC CChem (born July 27, 1979) is a British and American chemist and radiochemist who is an Associate Professor of Radiology and Pharmacology, as well as a Faculty Scientist in the Interdepartmental Program in Medicinal Chemistry and a Core Member of the Rogel Cancer Center at the University of Michigan in the United States.
-He is Chief of Nuclear Medicine and Director of the University of Michigan Positron Emission Tomography (PET) Center, and runs a research group developing new radiochemistry methodology and novel PET radiotracers.
+Peter J. H. Scott FRSC CChem (born July 27, 1979) is a British and American chemist and radiochemist who is the Paul L. Carson Collegiate Professor of Radiology at the University of Michigan in the United States.
+He is also a professor of radiology, professor of pharmacology and professor of medicinal chemistry, and a core member of the Rogel Cancer Center.
+He is Chief of Nuclear Medicine and director of the University of Michigan Positron Emission Tomography (PET) Center, and runs a research group developing new radiochemistry methodology and novel PET radiotracers.

 Life

 Peter Scott was born and grew up in North East England and attended Whitley Bay High School.
 He received his undergraduate degree with first class honors in medicinal and pharmaceutical chemistry from Loughborough University in 2001, after conducting research with Raymond Jones.
 He subsequently obtained his PhD in organic chemistry from Durham University in 2005, where he was a member of Ustinov College, under the mentorship of Patrick G. Steel.
 Scott then moved to the United States to undertake postdoctoral research in organometallic chemistry at SUNY Buffalo under Huw Davies, and PET radiochemistry at the University of Michigan with Michael Kilbourn.